 - White or Wheat Flour - 8 1/2 Cups

 - Yeast - 2 Tbsp

 - Warm Water - 3 1/2 Cups

 - Combine in large bowl: 8 cups flour, 1 tsp sugar and 1/2 tsp salt, mix together.

 - In another bowl, add dry fast rising yeast with 1/2 cup warm water and 1 tsp sugar, Let rise for about 5 minutes.

-- In a jug add two cups of warm water and in another bowl melt two tablespoons of butter and combine together.
+- In a jug add three cups of warm water and in another bowl melt two tablespoons of butter and combine together.